CSCfi/rahti-user-guide/docs/tutorials/patterns.md

 Route object level.
 They are controlled with the keywords `spec.host` and `spec.tls`.

-The public DNS entry of the custom domain name should point to public IP of the domain `rahtiapp.fi` (currently `193.167.189.101`) and the custom DNS name is placed in the `spec.host` entry of the Route object:
+The public DNS CNAME record of the custom domain name should point to `rahtiapp.fi` and the custom DNS name is placed in the `spec.host` entry of the Route object:

 *`route-with-dns.yaml`*: